Phylogenetic latent space models for network data: Posterior Computation and Inference

 \subsection{Posterior inference on $\Upsilon$}

-As mentioned in Section~\ref{sec_1}, the architecture of the phylogenetic tree $\Upsilon$ allows us to unveil increasingly-nested modular hierarchies among nodes that inform on multiscale network structures often observed in practice.
-This motivates our overarching focus on posterior inference for such an architecture, via the posterior samples for $\Upsilon$ produced by the Metropolis-within-Gibbs routine outlined in Section~\ref{sec_phy_31}.
+As mentioned in Section~\ref{sec_1}, the architecture of the tree $\Upsilon$ allows us to unveil increasingly-nested~modular hierarchies among nodes that inform on multiscale network structures often observed in practice.
+This motivates our overarching focus on posterior inference for such an architecture, via the posterior~samples for $\Upsilon$ produced by the Metropolis-within-Gibbs outlined in Section~\ref{sec_phy_31}.

-To address the above endeavor, we use point estimation and uncertainty quantification techniques specifically devised for inference within complex tree spaces \citep[e.g.][]{felsenstein2004inferring}.
-We rely, in particular, on two standard summaries of the sample of trees, known as {\em DensiTree} and {\em consensus tree}~(see Figures \ref{figure:crime_2} and \ref{figure:brain_2}).
-A {\em DensiTree} \citep{bouckaert2010densitree} allows full visualization of the posterior uncertainty, by overlaying all the trees in the sample under a common ordering of the leaves.
-This~is~a~highly useful visualization, but can sometimes be so blurry as to be difficult to interpret.~A~{\em consensus~tree},~on~the~other hand, summarizes the posterior via a single tree.
-This is accomplished by displaying only those splits which appear within the sampled trees in a proportion above a threshold $p$.
-As a result, some internal nodes of the consensus tree may be multifurcating when no split has high enough empirical posterior probability, thereby facilitating the identification of those parts of the~tree that are uncertain or poorly-resolved in the posterior distribution.~The~branch~lengths~of the consensus trees are computed as the mean of the lengths of the corresponding branches~in~the~tree~samples.
+Our aim is to obtain not only a point estimate of $\Upsilon$, but to fully quantify posterior uncertainty.
+To this end, we rely on two standard summaries of the sample of trees: {\em DensiTrees} and~{\em consensus trees} (see Figures \ref{figure:crime_2} and \ref{figure:brain_2}).
+A {\em DensiTree} \citep{bouckaert2010densitree} allows full visualization of~the posterior uncertainty, by overlaying all trees in the sample under a common ordering~of~the~leaves.
+This~is~a~useful visualization, but can sometimes be so blurry as to be difficult to interpret.~A~{\em consensus~tree},~on~the~other hand, summarizes the posterior via a single tree.~This~is~accomplished by displaying only the splits that appear within the sampled trees in a proportion above a threshold $p$.
+Hence, some internal~nodes of the consensus~tree~may~be~multifurcating when no split has high enough empirical posterior probability, thereby facilitating the identification of those parts of the~tree that are uncertain or poorly-resolved in the posterior.
+The branch~lengths~of the consensus trees are computed as the mean of the lengths~of~the~corresponding branches~in~the~tree~samples.